illinoistech-itm/jhajek/itmt-430/three-tier-tutorial/Readme.md

 * [Nginx](http://nginx.org/en/docs/http/load_balancing.html "webpage for Nginx load-balancer" )
 * [HAProxy](https://www.haproxy.org/ "webpage for HAProxy")

+We will be doing TLS termination and load-balancing via a self-signed certificate, due to the school network being a private network.
+Looking at any cloud-native application, a load-balancer is at the root.

+### Downsides of a Load-Balacner

+There is definately some potential downsides of a loadbalancer.
+The first thing to know is that now your HTTP requests are not going directly to a webserver, they are being proxied through a load-balancer, which can make debugging more difficult.

-We will be doing TLS termination and load-balancing via a self-signed certificate, due to us being on a private network.
-Looking at any cloud-native application, a load-balancer is the root of moving things forward.
-Adding a load-balancer changes the dynamics of a request.
-A load-balancer introduces the concept of `sticky-sessions` - how do you attach login session tokens to make sure each user request is sent to the same node, keeping someone logged in?
+Load-blancers also introduce the problem of maintaining session or state across multiple nodes of the webserver tier.
+This concept is called `sticky-sessions` - how do you attach login session tokens to make sure each user request is sent to the same node, keeping someone logged in?

+Nginx provides [sticky sessions](https://docs.nginx.com/nginx/deployment-guides/load-balance-third-party/node-js/ "webpage to nginx sticky sessions documents") via IP Hash Load-balancing.

+> *If your application requires basic session persistence (also known as sticky sessions), you can implement it in NGINX Open Source with the IP Hash load‑balancing algorithm.*

+> *With the IP Hash algorithm, for each request NGINX calculates a hash based on the client’s IP address, and associates the hash with one of the upstream servers.
+It sends all requests with that hash to that server, thus establishing session persistence.*

 ### WebServer Tier

 This tier's job is to handle requests from the load-balancer and return request data (generally webpages) to the load-balancer.
 Generally this level doesn't store any permanent state beyond any session data.
 This makes the hardware requirements for disk - very small as there is no data stored beyond the code needed to serve requests.

-There are many common webserver softwares.
-From stock choices such as:
+There are many common webserver softwares, such as:

-* Nginx (pronounced: Engine X)
+* Nginx (pronounced: Engine X) <-- recommended one
 * Apache
 * lighttpd

 Generally Nginx is preferred for any new infrastructure deployments.
 Often times these webservers will actually be used as proxies to server requests to the applciation servers on a standard port - 443 (https).
 In our cases this is an optional step but something to think about as an application grows in complexity.

-Such as:
+For Example:

 * Express/NodeJS running on port 3000
 * Tornado/Python running on port 8888
 * Tomcat/Glassfish Java running port 8080

 This is good for security reasons and good because 443 (https) is a standard single port that can be opened in the firewall.
-The downside of proxying is that you add another layer of abstraction which can make debugging edge cases more difficult -- more hand need to touch a packet.
+The downside of proxying is that you add another layer of abstraction which can make debugging edge cases more difficult -- more hands need to touch a packet.

-Also creating a frontend-tier behind a load-balancers limits exposure of systems to the public internet--which is always good you can limit your security footprint.
+Creating a frontend-tier behind a load-balancers limits exposure of systems to the public internet--which is always good you can limit your security footprint.

 ### Database/Datastore Tier